Kikobeats/react-boilerplatinum/README.md

 About **development**:

+- Transpiling ES2015+ using Babel with latest preset.
 - Use [standard](https://github.com/feross/standard) as linter.
 - Live editing using HMR for JS and CSS.
 - Devices synchronization with [BrowserSync](https://www.browsersync.io/).